OmnipayWP/edd-paddle/readme.txt

 Have any question, shoot us a mail via support[at]omnipay.io

 == Changelog ==

+= 1.2.10 =
+* Added filter to disable paddle from updating EDD total amount

 = 1.2.9 =
 * Fixed bug where cancelling subscription on upgrade didn't work.